ddenerson/docker_baby_steps/README.md

 ## Automatically deleting a stopped container

 We will be using an image called “hello-world” which Docker uses for demonstrations sometimes.
-If you don’t have a copy of the image locally,Docker will will download it first before starting the container.
+If you don’t have a copy of the image locally,Docker will download it first before starting the container.

 <pre><font color="#8AE234"><b>@ddenerson</b></font>:<font color="#729FCF"><b>~</b></font>$ docker run --rm hello-world